 Not only does a seller’s agent market the property, but they also help you price it properly.
 The will screen buyers for you and help you negotiate offers so that you get the very best price.
 They’ll walk you through the contract and closing process and help make sure you don’t miss any legal details.

 Best of all, this level of full-service care doesn’t have to break the bank.
 In fact, when you work with a Clever Partner Agent you won’t pay a full listing agent commission.
-Instead, you’ll pay a low flat fee of $3,000 or 1% of the price if the home sells for more than $350,000.
+Instead, you’ll pay a 1.5% listing fee ($3,000 minimum).

 This can save you thousands of dollars.
 Don’t hesitate — reach out to Clever today for a no-obligation consultation with an experienced listing agent in your area.